openfaas/docs/docs/deployment/kubernetes.md

       --user="$(gcloud config get-value core/account)"
     ```

+    Also, ensure any [default load-balancer timeouts within GKE](https://cloud.google.com/load-balancing/docs/https/#timeouts_and_retries) are understood and configured appropriately.

 ### Install the `faas-cli`

 You can install the OpenFaaS CLI using `brew` or a `curl` script.